NVB9ALT/Realism-pack./README.md

 - A basic implementation of propwash
 - A bug fix for the F-14 and XB-70
 - F-14 swing wing physics
+- Clickable cockpits (you can see what parts are clickable <a href="https://github.com/NVB9ALT/GeoFS-Clickable-Cockpits/blob/main/README.md">here</a>)
 - Minor F-16 sound tweak (sounds different in front vs rear)
 - *Sonic booms*
 - A couple of sounds for high Gs